-Incoming Payments to ZALICO
+Incoming Payments to 7ALICO

-From the following Funds or their Service Providers: Maximum % of assets From the following Funds or their Service Providers: Maximum % of assets

-AIM .25% The Dreyfus Sustainable U.S.

-Alger .25% Equity Portfolio, Inc .25%
+incoming Payments to ZALICO From the following Funds or their Service Providers: Maximum % of assets From the following Funds or their Service Providers: Maximum % of assets AIM Alger .25% .25% BNY Mellon Sustainable U.S. Equity Portfolio, Inc. (formerly The Dreyfus Sustainable U.S. Equity Portfolio, Inc.) Deutsche .25% .25%

-Deutsche .25%

-^{} Payments are based on a percentage of the average assets of each Fund owned by the Subaccounts available under this Contract and/or under certain other variable insurance products offered by our affiliates and us.
+Payments are based on a percentage of the average assets of each Fund owned by the Subaccounts available under this Contract and/or under certain other variable insurance products offered by our affiliates and us.